-At the end of the third year of the Ph.D.
+At the end of the third year (August 31st) of the Ph.D.
 Program, students are expected to have:

-- a) successfully passed their comprehensive exam; - b) been moved to final candidacy; - c) received feedback from faculty supervisor of satisfactory work as GSSW Pre-Doctoral Fellowship(s), Graduate Teaching Assistantship(s), or Graduate Research Assistantship(s) (if awarded) as indicated on Student Development Plan; and, - d) completed and received approval for their dissertation proposal.
+- a) successfully passed their comprehensive exam; - b) been moved to final candidacy; - c) received feedback from faculty supervisor of satisfactory work as GSSW Assistantship(s) (if awarded) as indicated on Student Development Plan; and, - d) completed and received approval for their dissertation proposal.

-GSSW Doctoral Assistantships will not be awarded to students who have not completed their year three programmatic milestones by the end of the third academic year (see section on GSSW Doctoral Assistantships below).
+GSSW Dissertation Assistantships will not be awarded to students who have not completed their year three programmatic milestones by the end of the third academic year (see section on GSSW Dissertation Assistantships below).